jegadesh333/aliztechchallenge/README.md

 ```
 ##### Step 3 :

-* For each purchase, get the last date that was purchased before and calcuate the difference in weeks between the purchases.
+* For each purchase, get the last week that was purchased before and calcuate the difference in weeks between the purchases.

 ```sql
 SELECT